Symbols of Office

 Granted by the Chief Herald of Canada on 20 July 2007, the Vice-Regal Emblem is the primary symbol of authority of the Office of the Lieutenant Governor of Nova Scotia.
 The centre of the Emblem bears the shield of arms taken from the Nova Scotia Provincial Arms, which were granted in 1625 by King Charles I. The ten maple leaves symbolize each of Canada's provinces, while the Crown symbolizes the Sovereignty of Canada and our Head of State, His Majesty The King, whom the Lieutenant Governor represents in the province.
 Similar emblems are used throughout Canada by other vice-regal offices.
 Prior to 2007, the Office of the Lieutenant Governor used a plain Royal Crown as its primary symbol of authority, this continues to be used by a number of Governors General throughout the Commonwealth.

-The Royal Crown was updated to the Tutor style Royal Crown in advance of King Charles III's Coronation, following His Majesty's adaptation of his Royal Cypher in September 2022.
+The Royal Crown was updated to the Tudor style Royal Crown in advance of King Charles III's Coronation, following His Majesty's adoption of his Royal Cypher in September 2022.
 As supplies of printed and physical products carrying the Vice-Regal Emblem are exhausted, the updated version will be implemembed.

-The emblem is used on letterhead, envelopes, business cards, the license plates on the Lieutenant Governor's car, lapel pins and other items.
+The emblem is used on the Flag of the Office of the Lieutenant Governor, letterhead, envelopes, business cards, the license plates on the Lieutenant Governor's car, lapel pins and other items.
 It is the principal visual identity symbol of the Office of the Lieutenant Governor and Government House, Halifax.

 Vice-Regal Recognition Badge